MiSikora/laboratory/library/docs/gradle-plugin.md

     projectFilter { project -> false }
   }

+  // Configures option factory.
+Useful for integration with remote service such as Firebase. optionFactory {
+    // Overrides globally declared namespace.
+No value by default. packageName = "io.mehow.sample.factory"

+    // Sets visibility of a factory extension function to be either 'public' or 'internal'. 'false' by default. isPublic = true

+    // Contributes features to this factory only if they match the condition.
+Includes all projects by default. projectFilter { project -> false }
+  }

-  // Configures feature flags factory useful for the QA module configuration. featureFactory {
+  // Configures feature flags factory.
+Useful for the QA module configuration. featureFactory {
     // Overrides globally declared namespace.
 No value by default. packageName = "io.mehow.sample.factory"